Ashalda/sktorrent-qbt/README.md

 ## Installation

-Install by downloading sktorrent.py and adding it to your qBittorent search plugins or by pasting this address into your qBittorrent client
+Install by downloading sktorrent.py and adding it to your qBittorent search plugins or by pasting this address into your qBittorrent client:

 ```bash
   https://raw.githubusercontent.com/Ashalda/sktorrent-qbt/refs/heads/main/sktorrent.py